Vassar College

-Vassar College (/ˈvæsər/ VASS-ər) is a private liberal arts college in Poughkeepsie, New York, United States.
+Vassar College (/ˈvæsər/ VASS-ər) is a private liberal arts college in the town of Poughkeepsie, New York, United States.
 Founded in 1861 by Matthew Vassar, it was the second degree-granting institution of higher education for women in the United States.
 The college became coeducational in 1969.
 The college offers BA degrees in more than fifty majors.
 Vassar College's varsity sports teams, known as the Brewers, play in the NCAA Division III as members of the Liberty League.
 As of 2023, there are close to 2,500 students.

 The college is one of the historic Seven Sisters.
 The Vassar campus comprises over 1000 acre and more than 100 buildings.
 A designated arboretum, the campus features more than 200 species of trees, a native plant preserve, and a 530 acre ecological preserve.